TanvirHasanPrince/office_transportation_management_system_frontend/README.md

 Thrilled to share my latest project: A website designed to streamline transportation services for employees! 🚗

+## Overview

+This repository contains the frontend code for an Office Transportation Management System.
+The system aims to address the transportation management issues faced by businesses relying on third-party vendors for transportation services.
+It provides a comprehensive solution for managing drivers, employees, and scheduling drop-off locations.

+## Requirement Analysis

+### Business Problem

+The business is facing challenges with transportation management and relies on a third-party vendor for transportation services.
+The key requirements include:

+- Storing drivers' information
+- Allocating drivers to specific areas for dropping off employees

 ## Roles Defined
 👨‍💼 **Admin**: Empowered to create employees, drivers, schedules, and locations.